(Bolívar, Venezuela, 1921 - Caracas, Venezuela, 1990)

-Alejandro Otero was one of the most influential Venezuelan artists of the twentieth century, who became prominent for the re-evaluation of the relations between light, space, and perception throughout his career.
-From 1939 to 1945 he studied painting, sculpture, glassworks and art education at the National School of Arts of Caracas.
+Alejandro Otero was one of the most influential Venezuelan artists of the twentieth century, he gained recognition for re-evaluating the relations between light, space, and perception.
+Otero studied Painting, Sculpture, Glassworks and Art education at the National School of Arts in Caracas (1939 - 1945).
+In 1946 he was granted a State´s scholarship that allowed him to relocate to Paris.

-Soon, he was dedicated to the research and exploration of civic sculptures, a result of his continuous interest on the spatial and social relationships of artworks.
-After all, for Otero, art represented “a personal drama in which modern man might recognize his image.”
-In this sense, he was a part of the artists that realized works for the University City of Caracas.
-He was also vice president of the National Institute of Culture and Fine Arts of Venezuela from 1964 to 1966, and in 1971 he obtained the Guggenheim Memorial Foundation scholarship for the Massachusetts Institute of Technology, which allowed him to continue his inquiry about sculptures in public spaces.
+Soon, Otero dedicated to research and exploring civic sculptures, a result of his continuous interest in the spatial and social relationships of artworks.
+After all, for Otero, art represented “a personal drama in which the modern man might recognize his image.”
+In that sense, he was a part of the artists that created works for the Central University City of Venezuela.
+He was also vice president of the National Institute of Culture and Fine Arts of Venezuela from 1964 to 1966, and in 1971 he obtained the Guggenheim Memorial Foundation scholarship for the Massachusetts Institute of Technology, which allowed him to continue his inquiry on sculptures in public spaces.

 Collage on board